Media Policies and Guidelines

 The American Society of Retina Specialists thanks you for your interest in our Annual Scientific Meeting.
 Following are policies and guidelines for news media professionals interested in covering the meeting.

-Reporters credentialed by ASRS to cover the 35th Annual Meeting will receive access to the Annual Meeting mobile site containing the abstracts for all papers, posters, and posters on demand (PODs).
+Reporters credentialed by ASRS to cover the 38th Annual Meeting will receive access to the Annual Meeting mobile site containing meeting abstracts, posters, and all on-demand offerings (papers, courses and cases).

-The media, as well as companies and institutions issuing news releases, and others are required to abide by the following embargo policy governing the ASRS 35th Annual Meeting.
+The media, as well as companies and institutions issuing news stories and releases are required to abide by the following embargo policy governing the ASRS 38th Annual Meeting.

-- The embargo for scientific posters and posters on demand will be lifted at 5:15 PM (ET) on Sunday, August 13, 2017.
+- The embargo for scientific posters and on-demand offerings (papers, courses and cases) will be lifted at 5:00 pm (Pacific) on July 28, 2020.

 Gathering and Use of Information

-Video news crews must be accompanied by an ASRS staff member.
-Please check with the ASRS headquarters to make these arrangements in advance.
+Network and local television news crews must be accompanied by an ASRS staff member.
+Please check with the ASRS in advance about accommodation.
 Scheduling is subject to the availability of ASRS staff.
-Material gathered must be for editorial use in conjunction with a news story covering the meeting.
+Material gathered must be for editorial use in conjunction with a meeting-related news story.

 Media representatives must agree that information gathered at the ASRS Annual Meeting will not be used to develop any continuing medical education (CME) materials or programming.
 Media representatives will not be granted continuing education credit for educational sessions they attend.